A step-by-step approach to continuing, and adapting, your invoice automation

 The continuity, and adaptation, of accounts payable operations is crucial.

 But how do you go about getting from where you were before the pandemic, to effective invoice processing in the current climate and beyond?
 Fortunately, this is one important initiative that can be undertaken as a series of small steps, and can generally be done without making any significant changes to your existing systems:

 1. Analyze current processes

 Identify how invoices now flow through your company.
 For example, where are they received, how do they get to Accounts Payable (AP), how are they validated, what is the average time it takes to process an invoice?
 The key is to understand where bottlenecks and delays exist, and how much it’s costing.
-You will probably find opportunities to improve current procedures
+You will probably find opportunities to

 2. Standardize policies and procedures, where possible